A Fixed-Parameter Perspective on #BIS: Algorithms

 For each positive integer~$\Delta$, we consider a counting version of the induced subgraph isomorphism problem for coloured graphs of degree at most~$\Delta$.

 \myfprob{\sub} {Two coloured graphs $\cg{H}$ and $\cg{G}$, each with maximum degree bounded by $\Delta$} {$\Ind{\cg{H}}{\cg{G}}$} {$|V(\cg{H})|$}

 We will later reduce our bipartite independent set counting problems to the coloured induced subgraph problem.
 Note that \sub\ can be expressed as a first-order model-counting problem in bounded-degree structures.
-A well-known result of Frick~\cite[Theorem 6]{Frick2004} yields an algorithm for \sub\ with running time $g(k)\cdot n$, where $k=|V(\cg{H})|$ and $n=|V(\cg{G})|$.
+A well-known result of Frick~\cite[Theorem 6]{Frick2004} would yield an algorithm for \sub\ with running time $g(k)\cdot n$, where $k=|V(\cg{H})|$ and $n=|V(\cg{G})|$.
+(To our knowledge this fact has not appeared in the literature, but the proof is not hard.)
 However, the function $g$ of Frick's algorithm may grow faster than any constant-height tower of exponentials.
 In the following, we provide an algorithm for \sub{} that is substantially faster: It runs in time $O(n k^{(2\Delta+3)k})$.

 The algorithm follows the strategy of~\cite{hombasis2017} to count small subgraphs: Instead of counting (coloured) induced subgraphs, we can count (coloured) homomorphisms and recover the number of induced subgraphs via a simple basis transformation.
 Transforming to homomorphisms is useful because homomorphisms from small patterns to bounded-degree host graphs can be counted by a simple branching procedure--this is however not true for small induced subgraphs.
 The following lemma encapsulates counting homomorphisms in graphs of bounded degree.
 Given coloured graphs $\cg{H}$ and $\cg{G}$, we denote the number of homomorphisms from $\cg{H}$ to $\cg{G}$ by $\Hom{\cg{H}}{\cg{G}}$.